2021 - Macquarie Marshes & Sandy Camp

 2018 - Byrock Water Holes & Brewarrina Fish Traps

 Moorambilla Voices artists travelled to Brewarrina Fish Traps and Byrock Water Holes for the annual Artistic Cultural Immersion.

-We were delighted to work with our Elder over the Gundabooka area Aunty Dot Martin from Bourke, Phillip Sullivan from Bourke, who sits on the Co-Management Committee Gundabooka and Mount Grenfell, Brad Steadman, an Ngemba man with extensive cultural knowledge, and Melissa Kirby a Wayilwan woman born and raised in Brewarrina.
+We were delighted to work with Brad Steadman, an Ngemba man with extensive cultural knowledge, and Melissa Kirby a Wayilwan woman born and raised in Brewarrina.
 Her grandmother’s language lives through her and we are extremely honoured that she is sharing it with Moorambilla!

-The over 11 Moorambilla artists in residence were part of the immersion: composers Pat Baker, Kevin Barker and Josephine Gibson, Noni Carroll, photographer in residence, Jacob Williams, choreographer in residence, Tainga Savage, regional intern, Sara Tinning, lantern maker, Ryuji Hamada, Taikoz percussion artist, Clive Birch, speaker, Phoebe Maroulis, visual artist, and Pete Thompson.
+Nine Moorambilla artists in residence were part of the immersion: Artistic Director & Conductor Michelle Leonard OAM, composers Alice Chance, Kevin Barker and Josephine Gibson, Noni Carroll, photographer in residence, Jacob Williams, choreographer in residence, Sara Tinning, lantern maker, Clive Birch, speaker and Annie Berrell our Moorambilla mum.
 We can't wait to develop the program further into the Baradine camps.